alpacaxander/omniglobe_update_suite/README.md

 ### Run
  1. [Click here to download.](https://github.com/alpacaxander/omniglobe_update_suite/archive/master.zip)
  **NOTE: Windows doesn't need you to extract the zip file.
-As long as step 4+ is fulfilled**
+As long as steps 4+ is fulfilled**
  2. Right click zip file.
  3. Select Extract All.
  4. Move the files and bin to C:\cylc\webscrape\ (create these folders if necessary)